ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/restore.markdown

 * Code Sample:
      {CODE backup_restore@ClientApi\Operations\Maintenance\Backup\Backup.cs /}

-####Restore incremental backups
-In order to restore incremental backups,.
-RavenDB restores the full backup they supplement.
-You can restore incremental backups, only after restoring You can restore an incremental backup only after restoring the full backup it supplements.

 {PANEL/}

 {PANEL: Restore Database to multiple nodes}

 * [Restore the backup to a single node](../../../../client-api/operations/maintenance/backup/restore#restore-database-to-a-single-node)
-* Modify the database group topology, to spread the database to the other nodes.
+* [Modify the database group topology](../../../../server/clustering/rachis/cluster-topology#modifying-the-topology), to spread the database to the other nodes.

 ####Restore Database to multiple nodes AT ONCE